Bytes - Your weekly dose of

 The books of accounts and other documents should be kept and maintained at the principal place of his profession or at the respective places at which the profession is carried on.

 The books of accounts and other documents specified above shall be kept and maintained for a period of 6 years from the end of the relevant assessment year.
-In case you fail to maintain the books of accounts and other documents penalty of Rs.
-25,000 will be levied to you.
+In case you fail to maintain the books of accounts and other documents, a penalty of INR 25,000 will be levied to you.

-If you have any international transactions or specified domestic transactions and you fail to maintain such informations and documents, than you will have to pay penalty for the amount of 2% of value of each international transaction.
-However, if the taxpayer can prove there is a reasonable cause for failure to maintain accounting records than such penalty may not be levied.
+If you have any international transactions or specified domestic transactions and you fail to maintain such information and documents then you will have to pay penalty for the amount of 2% of the value of each international transaction.
+However, if the taxpayer can prove there is a reasonable cause for failure to maintain accounting records then such penalty may not be levied.

 Audit of accounts is compulsory under section 44AB in following scenario: